mattva01/schooltool/src/schooltool/gradebook/README.txt

 final grade = (4 * num(A) + 3 * num(B) + 2*num(C) + num(D)) / num(worksheets)

+This will be rounded to the nearest integer and mapped to a letter grade.
+We will hard-code this as 4 -> A, 3 -> B, ...
+0 -> E until we have a customer
+that needs it done differently.

-This will be rounded to the nearest integer.
-Then, the teacher will have the ability to adjust this value at his/her discretion with an integer adjustment value, usually either a 1 or -1, leaving:
+The teacher will have the ability to override this value at his/her discretion with a different letter grade, supplying a reason if they wish.

-adjusted final grade = final grade + adjustment

-This number will be presented in the user interface as an A, B, C, D, or E.
 First let's see what Paul's grades are for the two worksheets:

     >>> gradebook.getWorksheetAverage(week1, paul)